pylenin/purple-blue/content/posts/python-logging-guide.md

 *By [Lenin Mishra](https://www.pylenin.com/authors/#lenin-mishra)*

-Python Logging is the first topic in the [#Python30](https://github.com/pylenin/Python30) course.
+Python Logging module is the first topic in the [#Python30](https://github.com/pylenin/Python30) course.
 If you prefer videos over text, [click here](https://youtu.be/HJIz1PTMmuE) to check out my youtube video on Python Logging.
-However if blogs are your thing, here is a step-by-step guide to understanding the **python logging module** and why they should be preferred over **print**.
+However if blogs are your thing, here is a step-by-step guide to understanding the **python logging module** for logging events and why they should be preferred over **print**.

 ##### Sections covered
 1. [Introduction to Python Logging](#introduction-to-python-logging)